friedjoey/AllergyScore/README.md

 AllergyScore is a personalized pollen and weather risk dashboard that helps users understand their daily allergy risk based on location, pollen indexes, asthma risk, and personal sensitivity levels.

-Check our project demo here: AllergyScore demo

-Checkout the Devpost to learn more about the project: Devpost - AllergyScore

 ## Features

 - Location-based pollen and weather dashboard